Maaman Magal (1995 film): Plot

 The story starts from Manikkam's entry in the film.
 He wants to drag down Devi Rajalakshmi, and he asks Shanmugam to marry his daughter Priya, so those two start cheating Devi and Priya.
 After Priya and Shanmugam get married, the truth comes to light.
-The plot takes a twist when Priya applies for a divorce.
+The plot takes a twist when Priya files for a divorce.
 The plot completes by Priya leaving her solitude and joining Shanmugam.